-- Educate people about sexual orientation and gender identity/expression issues. - Create a visible network of Allies to provide support to the NDSCS lesbian, gay, bisexual, transgender, queer and questioning (LGBTQ) community. - Provide accurate information about sexual orientation and gender identity/expression issues and resources within the community.
+- Educate people about sexual orientation and gender identity/expression issues. - Create a visible network of allies to support the NDSCS lesbian, gay, bisexual, transgender, queer and questioning (LGBTQ) community. - Provide accurate information about sexual orientation and gender identity issues and resources within the community.